ccache/ccache/CONTRIBUTING.md

 Regarding naming:

-* Use UpperCamelCase for types (e.g. classes and structs).
+* Use UpperCamelCase for types (e.g. classes and structs) and namespaces.
+* Use UPPER_CASE names for macros.
-* Use snake_case for namespaces, functions and variables.
+* Use snake_case for other names (functions, variables, enum values, etc.).
 * Use an "m_" prefix for non-public member variables.
 * Use a "g_" prefix for global mutable variables.
 * Use a "k_" prefix for global constants.
-* Use UPPER_CASE names for macros.